Zhuo Jiaxiang

 卓佳祥

-Jiaxiang is a Director and the co-head of the firm’s International Arbitration practice group.
+Jiaxiang is a Director and the head of the firm’s International Arbitration practice group.

 Jiaxiang brings over a decade of experience in representing multinational corporations, governments, state-owned entities, funds and financial institutions in their most sensitive and complex disputes.
 Jiaxiang’s experience spans a wide range of industries, including energy, telecommunications, oil and gas, steel, commodities, pharmaceuticals, water and chemical processing, signal and defence technology, but he has special expertise in matters involving complex technical engineering and construction issues.